mcc-us/bookkeeping/_pages/questions.md

 - Blank Endorsement: Allows anyone with the check to become the payee, increasing the risk of unauthorized negotiation.

-Note:

-- Once a check is cashed or deposited, even a fully endorsed check can no longer be further negotiated.

 In conclusion, a full endorsement provides more security compared to a blank endorsement by limiting who can become the new payee of the check.

 ---